A recurrence relation for elliptic divisibility sequences: Proof of Theorem

 Let $E$ be a rational elliptic curve defined by a Weierstrass equation with integer coefficients and let $P\in E(\Q)$.
 Let $x(P)=u/v$ with $u$ and $v$ coprime integers.
 Recall that $v$ is a square and let $v^{1/2}$ be the positive square root of $v$.
 Define

 where $\psi_n$ is defined in Definition \ref{defdivpol}.
 This is a sequence of integers.
 As is shown in \cite[Exercise 3.7.g]{arithmetic}, the sequence of the $h_n$ is an EDSA.

-In some sense, every non-singular EDSA is a sequence of the $h_n$ for some elliptic curves $E$ and a point $P$.
-For a definition of non-singular EDSA, see \cite[Section 19]{ward}. \begin{theorem}\cite[Theorem 12.1]{ward} Let $\{h_n\}_{n\in \N}$ be a non-singular EDSA with $h_2h_3\neq 0$.
-So, there exists an elliptic curve $E$ and a point $P\in E(\Q)$ such that
+Almost every EDSA is a sequence of the $h_n$ for some elliptic curve $E$ and a point $P$.
+Indeed, we have the following theorem, due to Ward. \begin{theorem}\cite[Theorem 12.1]{ward} Let $\{h_n\}_{n\in \N}$ be a non-singular EDSA with $h_2h_3\neq 0$.
+So, there exists an elliptic curve $E$ and a point $P\in E(\Q)$ such that, if we put $x(P)=u/v$ with $u$ and $v$ coprime integers and $v>0$, then